jersou/studio-pack-generator/README.md

 - Generate menu image/audio file if missing.
 - Extract image from mp3 file as story image in menu.
 - Increase audio volume of stories if needed.
-- Download podcast from RSS url and generate the story tree, cut by parts of 10 stories.
+- Download podcast from a RSS url and generate the story tree, cut by parts of 10 stories.
 - Convert mp3 files to right format.
 - Generate story thumbnail.